The CPSR software comes with a range of options to configure the report and analysis.

 A cancer predisposition report is generated by running the cpsr command, which takes the following arguments and options:

-cpsr -h [options]
+usage: cpsr -h [options]

 --input_vcf <INPUT_VCF>